Long suspected of murder, she confessed but avoided prison

 Dennis McGrane of the Yavapai County Attorney’s Office saw it as an admission of guilt.

-“Like a sudden quarrel with the roommate,” he said.
+“Like a sudden quarrel with the roommate,” McGrane said.
 “She wasn’t planning it, but she did do it.”

 Harmon’s attorney, Dwane Cates, said statement could have referred to Clerx’s death.